mrpoulin/apidocs/sections/rates.md

 * **precision**: The smallest unit of measurement to express the change in value between the instrument pair.
 * **maxTrailingStop**: The maximum trailing stop value (in pips) that can be set when trading the instrument.
 * **minTrailingStop**: The minimum trailing stop value (in pips) that can be set when trading the instrument.
+* **marginRate**: The margin requirement for the instrument.
+A 3% margin rate will be represented as 0.03.
 <!--
 * **pipLocation**: 10^(pipLocation) == value of 1 pip for the instrument.
 * **extraPrecision**: The number decimal places provided after the pip.